Neurophysiological research of integrative mechanism of swallowing in the medulla

 )2) A measuring and analyzing system of head movement was constructed.
 Small IC acceleration sensors were used to detect changes in inclination angles of the head and to collect data from nonrestraint subjects.
 The system measured and analyzed not only conventional cervical ranges of motion but also sequential data of head movement with fluctuations of the body trunk.

-Research Output (39results)
+Research Products (39results)